ibm-cloud-docs/power-iaas/configuring-private-network.md

 ### Deploying a VXC
 {: deploying-vxc}

-For more information on deploying a VXC, see [IBM Cloud Direct Link Connect](https://knowledgebase.megaport.com/cloud-connectivity/ibm-cloud-direct-link-connect/){: new_window}{: external}.
+For more information, see [IBM Cloud Direct Link Connect](https://knowledgebase.megaport.com/cloud-connectivity/ibm-cloud-direct-link-connect/){: new_window}{: external}.

 1. Open the [Megaport Portal](https://portal.megaport.com){: new_window}{: external}.